sunlightlabs/congress-ios/APPSTORE.md

 * Follow bills and legislators for quick access and updates
 * Review a legislator's latest votes and bill sponsorships
 * See bill activity with vote breakdowns
-* Get directions to a legislator's DC office
+* Get directions to a legislator's D.C. office

 Features coming soon: